Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 God, they're cute.

-Little lemurs.
+Little lemurs?

-All right, putting that one in the February category as well.
+Right, putting that one in the February category as well.

-I'd describe them as pop punk inspired indie band.
+One of my absolute favorites, I'd describe them as pop punk-inspired indie band.

 Yeah, I haven't heard of this band, but it sounds great.